IgniteUI/help-topics/topics/01_General-and-Getting-Started/10_Using_Events_in_NetAdvantage_for_jQuery.md

 ### General requirements

 -   jQuery-specific requirements
--   An HTML web page where Ignite UI controls are instantiated.
+-   An HTML web page where %%ProductName%% controls are instantiated.
 -   MVC-specific requirements
 -   An MVC project in Microsoft Visual Studio® with an igGrid bound to a data source
 -   A reference to the Infragistics.Web.Mvc.dll (contains the ASP.NET MVC wrappers)